Sitetheory/Sitetheory-Docs/Tutorials/How-To-Add-Menus-To-Templates.rst

 **`parent` (mixed int or str) [default: null]** - This defaults to null which means it will get all top level links without a parent.
 If another integer is specified, it will find links nested under the specified link ID (if it exists).
 Alternatively the value of "section" can be passed in to tell the script to fetch all links for the current main section.
 That means the current page (denoted by `content`) will be used to find the current main website section and we will only fetch the links that are nested under the current section.
 Section is defined as the highest level related link where parent=null or 0, e.g. If you have a site will main links: About, Resources, Products, each of those links are "sections" with parent=0 and if they have nested links, a "section" value would find all links underneath the "About" section.

-**`count` (int) [default: 6]** - This limits the total number of links for the top level.
+**`limit` (int) [default: 6]** - This limits the total number of links for the top level.
 There is no limit for subsequent levels.
 This is most used when a designer needs the ability to limit how are displayed in a main header links.

 **`action` (str) [default: click]** - Specify the type of action to trigger the opening of a menu subsection.
 Nested (accordion) menus should default to "click" while the Angular dropdown will default to "hover".
 The option for "open" should only be used by the "nested" menu type if you want the nested menu structure to be fixed open without any opening/closing capabilities.
 Options include:  "click", "hover", "open".